PazminoJose/nestjs-node-onesignal/README.md

 # NestJS wrapper for OneSignal official package: @onesignal/node-onesignal
 >[!warning]
-This package is based on @onesignal/node-onesignal which is currently in alpha state so it may come with breaking changes in the future, use with caution.
+This package is based on @onesignal/node-onesignal which is currently in beta state so it may come with changes in the future, use with caution.

 ## Installation